My original obsession over server efficiency came from when I was working on my Pokemon Hentai game and the free shared hosting I used at the time kept getting overloaded from all the downloads of the game. The host complained about “CPU Overuse”

 # Maybe the least confusing solution is to just use separate web pages.
 Just like in 1998.
 I guess using fancy CSS for this is a bad idea after all.

-# I already use separate pages for the 'more info' part of my projects.
-The only problem with putting all the info in these pages is that you have duplicate info between the gallery and the individual pages, which makes it hard to update.
+# I already use separate pages for the ‘more info’ part of my projects.
+The only problem with putting all the info in these pages is that you have duplicate info between the gallery and the individual pages.

 # I COULD leave out the title, thumbnail, and content labels in the separate pages and only display those in the thumbnails, but if someone finds one of the ‘info’ pages through google they won’t know the title.